Show navigation Hide navigation

 Over the years Sligo Grammar School has been involved in debating and public speaking.
 In recent years both have become popular and we have set up SGS DebSoc.
-The Society meets every week in the Khansama.
-Ms Hynes anf Ms Finnerty are the teachers in charge and they teach the students the skills of public speaking and debating.
+The Society meets every week and Ms Hall is the teacher who gives up her time to give the students a chance to one their debating and public speaking skills.
 The school enters competitions during the year.